neilmatula/exawind-benchmarks/exawind/Pazy_Wing/README.md

 | Reynolds Number   | < 3.4E+05              |
 | Turbulence Level  | 0.5%                   |

-Note that the wind-tunnel model given in [1] has several small unintentional features, including varying airfoil thickness along the span, sag in the flap-wise direction, and twist (about 1 degree).
-It is assumed here that these features have a negligible impact on the FSI results, and an idealized version of the wing is used instead, with a uniform cross-section along the span.
+In the wind tunnel experiments [1], the intended geometry of the blade was a straight blade with no sweep or twist, matching the parameters in the above table.
+However, the as-built wind-tunnel model had several small unintended features, including varying airfoil thickness along the span, sag in the flap-wise direction, and twist (about 1 degree).
+It is assumed here that these features have a negligible impact on the FSI results, and the intended geometry is instead used, with a uniform cross section across the span.

 **Domain Overview**